patrickzipf/patrickzipf.github.io/_posts/2022-07-10-First-Blog-Post.md

 featured: true
 ---

-This is the first blog post using Jekyll.
+This is the first blog post using JekyllExample.com.

 > This is a quote inside that first blog post